alexvyber/vybzen/README.md

 - develop some kind of dev conventions
 - move to RFC layout "/app" - folder
 - dark mode
+- now web uses graphql@^15 because of strapi-graphql dependent on version 15.
+Migrate both workspaces to graphql@^16

 This is an official Yarn v1 starter turborepo.